bullet-db/bullet-db.github.io/docs/index.md

 It is often intractable to perform aggregations on an unbounded stream of data and still support arbitrary queries.
 However, it is possible if an exact answer is not required and the approximate answer's error is exactly quantifiable.
 There are stochastic algorithms and data structures that let us do this.
 We use [Data Sketches](https://datasketches.github.io/) to perform aggregations such as counting uniques, and will be using Sketches to implement some future aggregations.

 Sketches let us be exact in our computation up to configured thresholds and approximate after.
 The error is very controllable and quantifiable.
 All Bullet queries that use Sketches return the error bounds with Standard Deviations as part of the results so you can quantify the error exactly.
-Using Sketches lets us address otherwise hard to solve problems in sublinear space.
+Using Sketches lets us address otherwise hard to solve problems in sub-linear space.

 We also use Sketches as a way to control high cardinality grouping (group by a natural key column or related) and rely on the Sketching data structure to drop excess groups.
 It is up to you setting up Bullet to determine to set Sketch sizes large or small enough for to satisfy the queries that will be performed on that instance of Bullet.